Published 8 Sep 2023

 What is a Gemba Walk Checklist?

-A gemba walk checklist is a tool used by management leaders to capture first-hand observations of what is exactly going on at the actual place where work happens.
-It helps document insights from discussions with employees and serves as a reference tool on how to improve processes and reduce existing waste.
+A Gemba walk checklist is a tool used by management leaders to capture first-hand observations of what is exactly going on at the actual place where work happens.
+It lists items that one must check and assess during the process of a Gemba walk, helps document insights from discussions with employees, and serves as a reference tool on how to improve processes and reduce existing waste.

 In this article

 - Importance of Using Checklists for Gemba Walks